robertpeteuil/multi-cloud-control/README.rst

 Unified CLI Utility for AWS, Azure and GCP Instance Control
 ===========================================================

-MCC: Command-Line Instance Control for Top 3 Enterprise Cloud Providers
+MCC: Command-Line Instance Control for Enterprise Cloud Providers
 -----------------------------------------------------------------------

 |PyPi release| |lang|

 ----------------------------

-Multi-Cloud-Control is currently in alpha and runs in two modes:
+Multi-Cloud-Control is is executed via using one of two commands, each running in a different mode:

-- **mcc** - Text UI that lists all instances from AWS, Azure and GCP in formatted table
+- **mccl** - Display list of instances & data from all providers in formatted table and exit

+- **mcc** - Runs in "UI" mode

+  - Display a numbered list of instances & data from all providers in formatted table
-  - Accepts Commands to Start Nodes, Stop Nodes or Quit
+  - Accept Commands and execute them against node: Start Node, Stop Node, Connect (via ssh) and Quit Utility
-  - Additional commands planned include: connect via ssh, image/snapshot nodes, and change nore configuration (hardware, disks, network)
+  - Future Commands planned: change node configuration (hardware, disks, network), create/delete node, image/snapshot node, storage control

-- **mccl** - Display list of instances from all providers as table and exit

 Supported Platforms & Python Versions
 -------------------------------------